danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 ### Stakeholders

-> 1. Cyclistic -> A bike-share program includes over 5,800 bikes and 600 docking stations, with adaptive options for 8% of users, and 30% using bikes for daily commuting.
+> 1. **Cyclistic** -> A bike-share program includes over 5,800 bikes and 600 docking stations, with adaptive options for 8% of users, and 30% using bikes for daily commuting.
-> 2. Lily Moreno -> The marketing director, spearheads campaigns across multiple channels to promote the bike-share program.
+> 2. **Lily Moreno** -> The marketing director, spearheads campaigns across multiple channels to promote the bike-share program.
-> 3. Cyclistic marketing analytics team -> A team of data analysts guides Cyclistic's marketing strategy through data collection, analysis, and reporting.
+> 3. **Cyclistic marketing analytics team** -> A team of data analysts that guides Cyclistic's marketing strategy through data collection, analysis, and reporting.
-> 4. Cyclistic executive team -> The meticulous executive team will determine the approval of the recommended marketing program.
+> 4. **Cyclistic executive team** -> The meticulous executive team will determine the approval of the recommended marketing program.

 ### About the Company